12 Places to Celebrate the Fourth of July, New Yorker-Style

 3 Milton St., Brooklyn; 929-337-7212 or thebrooklynbarge.com

 Nowadays is already one of our favorite places to go to pretend we have a backyard, so it’s an obvious choice for an Independence Day bash.
-Dance to tunes from all-female DJ collective Working Women, feast on barbecued ribs and brisket, and even bring your dog (or just pet other people’s).
+The all-day barbecue starts at noon and features tasty eats, brews on tap from Evil Twin, hammocks, bocce, ping-pong and a DJ soundtrack courtesy of Butter and Friends.
 Oh, and consider this the land of the free, because that’s how much admission is.

 56-06 Cooper Ave., Queens; 347-523-8535 or nowadays.nyc